To maintain control of cross infection, ensuring that:

 » When the washer-disinfector is not present, or out of action, all instruments are cleaned (manually or using an ultrasonic cleaner) before steam sterilisation.

 » With manual cleaning, two sinks or two bowls in a single sink unit, are used for cleaning – one for washing and a separate one for rinsing.

-» Detergents used for manual cleaning are specifically formulated for the purpose of cleaning instruments, and are used at the specified concentration according to manufacturers’ guidance.
+» Detergents used for manual cleaning are specifically formulated for the purpose of cleaning instruments and are used at the specified concentration according to manufacturers’ guidance.

-» The temperature of the water is kept at 45°C or lower, and where manufacturer’s instructions permit, instruments are fully submerged when cleaned.
+» The temperature of the water is kept at 45°C or lower, and where the manufacturer’s instructions permit, instruments are fully submerged when cleaned.

 » Brushes used to clean instruments are either single-use or washed after each use and replaced at the manufacturers’ recommended interval or when damaged.

 » There are contractual arrangements to ensure all steam sterilisers are routinely maintained and validated in accordance with HTM requirements or with manufacturers’ instructions.
-The Practice Manager has responsibility to keep contracts current and operational.
+The Practice Manager has a responsibility to keep contracts current and operational.

 » The Practice Manager has responsibility for keeping and maintaining daily, weekly, quarterly and annual inspection, testing and maintenance records for steam sterilisers.